-Press Start; the cooking will start and the time will count down in the display.
+start and the time will count down in the display.
 At the end of cooking, five beeps will sound.

-- If desired, you can use other power levels.
+- This function is not available for Automatic function (such as Frozen Foods, Sensor Cook (Reheat), Popcorn, Coffee/ Milk and Turbo Defrost).
+If desired, you can use other power levels.
 Select desired power level before pressing Quick 30. - 2.
 After setting the time by Quick 30 pad, you cannot use the Number Pads. - Quick 30 pad can also be used to add more time during manual cooking.